“Compassion is a foundation for sharing our aliveness and building a more humane world.” – Martin Lowenthal

 2 Compassion Focused Therapy Worksheets

-In addition to the previous exercises, there are some CFT worksheets and handouts that can help you cultivate compassion.
+In addition to the previous exercises, there are some Compassion Focused Therapy worksheets and handouts that can help you cultivate compassion.
 Two of these worksheets are listed and described below.

 What Is Compassion Focused Therapy (CFT)?